 Unplug Apple TV during lightning storms or when unused for long periods of time.

 Power.
 Apple TV has no on/off switch.
 The Power button on the Siri Remote (2nd generation or later) puts Apple TV to sleep, and wakes Apple TV from sleep.
-To disconnect Apple TV from power, unplug the power lead.
-Make sure the power lead is always easily accessible.
+To disconnect Apple TV from power, unplug the power cord.
+Make sure the power cord is always easily accessible.
 When connecting or disconnecting Apple TV, always hold the plug by its sides.
 Keep fingers away from the metal part of the plug.

 Location.
 Do not use Apple TV outdoors.
 Apple TV is an indoor product.
 Do not place naked flame sources, such as lighted candles, on or near Apple TV.
 Do not expose Apple TV to dripping or splashing, and do not place any object filled with liquid, such as a vase, on Apple TV.
-Do not move Apple TV if it is connected to a TV, computer or other electronic device.
+Do not move Apple TV if it is connected to a TV, computer, or other electronic device.

-WARNING: To reduce the risk of fire or electric shock, do not expose Apple TV to rain, liquid, moisture, excessive heat or naked flame.
+WARNING: To reduce the risk of fire or electric shock, do not expose Apple TV to rain, liquid, moisture, excessive heat, or naked flame.